 Non-scientific advisory and consulting expenses mostly consist of auditing, accounting, legal and hiring services.
-These expenses increased by $\notin 1.2$ million, or 20.8%, to $\notin 4.4$ million million for the year ended December 31, 2020, compared to an amount of $\notin 5.6$ million for the year ended December 31, 2019.
-This increase results mainly from the costs incurred in 2020 due to the launch of the Company's new ERP and the support by external service providers in the context of compliance with the Sarbanes-Oxley law following the listing of the Company in the United States in October 2019.
+These expenses increased by 0.7 million, or 15.0%, to 5.1 million for the year ended December 31,2021, as compared to an amount of 4.4 million for the year ended December 31, 2020.
+This increase results mainly from (i) an increase of auditing and accounting fees, recruitment fees and investor relation consultancy fees partly offset by (ii) the a decrease of costs related to the launch of the Company's new ERP in 2020 and the support by external service providers in the context of compliance with the Sarbanes-Oxley law following the listing of the Company in the United States in October 2019.